david-legend/python-algorithms/EPI_prep/src/linkedlist/README.md

 ## Questions

-In this section we will solve common linkedlist questions that will help you understand the data structure very well.
-This will in turn give you the ability to solve other linkedlist questions
+In this section we will solve common linkedlist questions that will help us understand the data structure very well.
+This will in turn give us the ability to solve other linkedlist questions

 - [Merge Two Sorted Lists](1_merge_two_sorted_lists/merge_two_list.py)
 - [Merge Two Sorted Doubly LinkedList](1.1_merge_two_sorted_doubly_linkedlist/merge_list.py)